AI-Powered Forms for Medicine, Taxes, & More

 An opportunity to expand speech recognition usage

 Although 67% of participants rarely or never use speech-to-text, 53% found it convenient.
-This reveals an opportunity to expand speech recognition usage, especially within healthcare, government, education, or food industries.
+This reveals an opportunity to expand speech recognition usage.

 the mvp